Field Trip Programs Available All Year (All programs are 90 minutes unless noted otherwise) Click title to view description

 (up to 25 people with parents)

 A non-refundable deposit for a program covers 10 children.
-Groups of fewer than 10 are welcome, but the deposit charge is required to secure a time slot.
+Groups of fewer than 10 are welcome, but the minimum deposit charge is required.

 Programs require one parent per home school group.